-- It is normal for some spams to be in the server's spam mailbox rather than SpamSieve's.
+- It is normal for some spams to be in the server's spam mailbox rather than SpamSieve's or to be in the same mailbox as SpamSieve's spam but unmarked.
 SpamSieve never had a chance to process these messages, so they are not mistakes.
 You should not train them as spam. - It is normal for there to be some good messages in the server's spam mailbox.
 These are also not SpamSieve mistakes, since the server filter put them there without SpamSieve seeing them.
 You should not train them as good.